chroxify/otp-inbox/README.md

 # OTP Inbox

-OTP Inbox extracts and shows your recent email verificaiton codes directly in Raycast.
+The fastest way to fill in those pesky OTP codes from your email.

+**Please Note:** OTP Inbox currently only supports Gmail accounts.

-I've tested OTP Inbox with quite a few of login verification emails, but it is very likely that some emails may not be detected correctly.
+OTP Inbox has been tested with a variety of verification emails, but it may not work with all emails.
 If you encounter any issues, please open an issue or submit a pull request.

 ## Features

 - Automatically detects the OTP code from the email
 - Shows your recent email verification codes
 - Copy the code to your clipboard or paste directly into the active application
-- View recent emails - incase detection fails
+- View recent emails in case the OTP code was not detected correctly

 ## Configuration

-> **Note:** OTP Inbox requires you to bring your own Google client ID due to limitations within Raycast.
-You can create a new Google Cloud project and OAuth 2.0 client ID by following the steps below.
+> Due to Google restrictions within Raycast extensions, you will need to bring your own Google Client ID to use OTP Inbox.
+Follow the steps below to create a new Google Cloud project and create an OAuth 2.0 client ID.

 ### Create a new Google Cloud project